oceanum/zarrio/docs/source/datamesh.rst

 Datamesh Integration
 ====================

-The zarrify library supports integration with Oceanum's Datamesh platform, allowing you to write Zarr data directly to Datamesh datasources.
+The zarrio library supports integration with Oceanum's Datamesh platform, allowing you to write Zarr data directly to Datamesh datasources.

 Configuration
 -------------